 Breaking Down Barriers: How VR Fitness is Making Exercise More Inclusive and Effective

 While VR fitness is still a relatively new concept, there have been several studies that have shown its effectiveness in promoting physical activity and improving health outcomes.
-For example, a study published in the Journal of Medical Internet Research found that participants who used VR fitness experienced significant improvements in physical activity levels, body composition, and cardiovascular health compared to those who did not use VR fitness.
+For example, a study published in the Journal of Medical Internet Research found that participants who used VR fitness experienced significant improvements in physical activity levels, body composition, and cardiovascular health.
+This was compared to those who did not use VR fitness.

 Overcoming Challenges: The Potential and Hurdles of VR Fitness for a Healthier Future